How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 Modernizing Ubiquiti UniFi: Elevating Security With SecureW2 Cloud RADIUS

 Ubiquiti hardware comes with its own UniFi RADIUS server.
 That option provides authentication, authorization, and accounting (AAA) benefits, but may fall short in some situations.
-Solutions like Cloud RADIUS from SecureW2 offer strong protection against cyberattacks that result in credential theft and come with full integration capabilities.
+Solutions like Cloud RADIUS from SecureW2 offer full integration capabilities and strong protection against cyberattacks that lead to credential theft.
 Cloud RADIUS delivers modern network security and integrates seamlessly with Ubiquiti UniFi to enable stronger, certificate-based authentication.

 Ready to eliminate passwords and modernize your Ubiquiti UniFi RADIUS server and other aspects of network security?
 Request a demo today to see how passwordless solutions from SecureW2 can transform your network authentication.